Oven-Baked Parsnip Fries

 What are Parsnips?

 Parsnip is a root vegetable.
 They are related to the carrot family and have a sweet taste.
 Parsnips are sold in packages or loose by the pound next to the carrots in the produce aisle.
+They are loaded with nutrients and rich in vitamins, minerals, and fiber.

 Best part?
 Each 1/2 cup serving is only about 55 calories, a win-win!

-Well, I have to tell you, this was my first time baking them as fries and my family loved them! ๐
+Well, I have to tell you, this was my first time baking them as fries and my family loved them! 😉 This a delicious side dish your whole family will love.
+An easy recipe, and wonderful to serve with some of your favorite dishes.

-1 pound fresh parsnips (about 3 or 4)- peeled, cut into 2-inch sticks
+Fresh Parsnips (about 3 or 4)- peeled, cut into 2-inch sticks

-1 Tbsp. dried Herbes de Provence
+Dried Herbes de Provence

-optional: ketchup, for dipping
+Optional: ketchup, for dipping

 1. First, give the parsnips a quick rinse in cold water, then gently peel the skin.
 Trim off the ends and cut them into long sticks.